Lori10/Question-Answering-System-with-BERT/README.md

 5. The position embedding determines the index portion of the individual token in the input sequence.
 Here, my input sequence consists of four tokens.
 So based on a zero based index, you can see the position embedding tokens for all the tokens.
 The position embedding for the token CLS is 0, the position embedding for the token love is 1, and so on.
 6. Finally we sum the position, segment and token embedding that have been previously determined (sum of each dimension)
 7. To have same length for all sequences we perform padding by adding 0s in the end so that new length=max_length (768).
 So the final embeddining of one training example is of shape (1, 4, 768).
 We should keep in mind that all training exampled will be encoded in this way.

-All Cases using that we need to handle during preprocessing

-* Some examples have start_index and end_index equal to -1 which indicates that there is no answer available (or this question is not answerable).
-In this case we can encode start_position and end_position to be 0 (CLS token index).
-* Tokenized input length is lower than max_length.
-In this case we perform padding.
-* Tokenized input length is greater than max_length and tokenized question length is lower than max_length (common case).
-In this case we perform truncation='only_second' to keep the question and truncate/discard tokens from the context.
-The Answer can be truncated or not depending on the context length and max_length.
-If the answer has been truncated we can either just discard it and set start_position and end_position to be equal to max_length to indicate that answer was truncated OR (better approach) to not discard the answer (these examples) we can perform special encoding with return_overflowing_tokens=True by encoding for a single example many sequences of max_length and allowing some overlapping use stride attribute.
-We feed to the model the tokenized sequence that contains the answer.
-This is a better approach since we do not discard the answer.
-But even in this case the answer can be splitted in different tokenized sequences; so in this case we return 0,0 for the start and end_position.
-* Tokenized input length is greater than max_length and tokenized question length is greater than max_length.
-In this case it will be generated an error.
-We should either increase max_length or discard these examples if they are not too many.

 ## Fine Tune BERT Transformer